Zaragoza Aragon, Spain Travel Guide

 Cold temperatures.
 Frequent fog in winter.
 Shorter daylight hours.
 Some attractions might have reduced operating hours.

-Plan these for April-May and September-October.
+Plan these in order to April-May and September-October.
 The mild weather makes walking around the city pleasant.

-Late spring or early autumn offer agreeable temperatures for outdoor pursuits like riding a bicycle next to the Ebro.
+Late spring or early autumn offer agreeable temperatures for outdoor activities like riding a bicycle next to the Ebro.

 Zaragoza's largest festival.
 Consider attending if you like cultural experiences.